Jared Kushner Is Demanding Rent From Tenants While Asking For Leniency From Creditors, Reporter Says

 — NYC Council Speaker Corey Johnson (@NYCSpeakerCoJo) March 19, 2018

 As reported by NY Daily News, Manhattan Housing Court Judge Francis Ortiz ruled that Kushner’s company cannot collect rent from tenants in its East Village building without a certificate of occupancy from the city.
-Such a document is allegedly required due to recent construction work on the building, which is located on East 9th St. — a property that was spotlighted in the Netflix documentary Slumlord Millionaire.
+Such a document is reportedly required due to recent construction work on the building, which is located on East 9th St. — a property that was spotlighted in the Netflix documentary Slumlord Millionaire.

-Kushner Companies’ has been forced into a tight financial situation from the halted pandemic economy.
+Kushner Companies has been forced into a tight financial situation from the halted economy.
 As reported by The Daily Beast, the company’s Times Square retail property may be forced into default.
-Not long after the incoming default was reported, Trump began to push back against the social distancing promoted by public health officials.
+Not long after the incoming default was reported, Trump began to push back against the social distancing guidelines promoted by public health officials.
 Kushner himself was previously skeptical of the effects of coronavirus and claimed the media was exaggerating its dangers.

-While Kushner‘s efforts to continue charging rent amid the COVID-19 crisis fall flat, he was appointed to head the federal government efforts for manufacture ventilators in the face of a shortage at hospitals across the country.
+While Kushner‘s efforts to continue charging rent amid the COVID-19 crisis fall flat, he was appointed to head the federal government efforts to manufacture ventilators in the face of a shortage at hospitals across the country.
 He is also reportedly acting as a middleman between the White House and business leaders, many of whom are anxious to reopen the U.S. economy.